nuletizia/CODINE-copula-estimator/README.md

 ## 🤓 General description

-The paper presents a density estimation method based on the copula, denoted as CODINE.
+The paper presents a copula density estimation method, denoted as CODINE.
 CODINE is a neural network trained to estimate the copula density (and thus the pdf) associated to any data.
 By design, it works with pseudo-observations (data in the uniform probability space).
 It can be used for:
 - Density estimation
 - Dependence measures